source-data/soda-curation/README.md

 # soda-curation

-soda-curation is a professional Python package for data curation with AI capabilities, specifically designed for processing and structuring ZIP files containing manuscript data.
+soda-curation is a professional Python package for automated data curation of scientific manuscripts using AI capabilities.
+It specializes in processing and structuring ZIP files containing manuscript data, extracting figure captions, and matching them with corresponding images and panels.

 ## Table of Contents